What is the Bot Framework SDK?

 As part of the Azure Bot Service and Bot Framework, we offer additional components you can use to extend your bot's functionality:

 Additionally, we provide command line tools to help you to create, manage, and test bot assets.
-These tools can configure LUIS apps, build a QnA knowledge base, build models to dispatch between components, mock a conversation, and more.
-You can find more details in the command line tools readme.
+These tools can configure LUIS apps, build a QnA knowledge base, build models to route between components, mock a conversation, and more.
+You can find more details in the command line tools README.

 Test your bot on the web.
 Once configured through the Azure portal your bot can also be reached through a web chat interface.
 The web chat interface is a great way to grant access to your bot to testers and other people who do not have direct access to the bot's running code.

-Unit Test your bot with the July update of Bot Framework SDK.
+Unit Test your bot with the current Bot Framework SDK.